 If your feet are too thin, you want a boxing shoe that is similar in fit or at least has laces that let you tighten it up.
 Otherwise, your feet or toes will have too much room in there.

 It goes without saying that quality is crucial when it comes to choosing boxing shoes.
-You expect the best boxing shoes to last for a long time.
+You expect your boxing shoes to last for a long time.
 You should be good as long as you wear a high-quality name-brand boxing shoe.

 If you want to inspect a boxing shoe to discover where quality counts the most, we recommend making sure that the sole is well-made and that the bottom of the shoe does not appear to be peeling off when the boxing shoe wears out.
 If it does, you can glue it back on with Shoe Goo or take it to a shoe repair shop.